Orientation of good covers: Introduction

+\begin{thm} $\cpTO \nsubseteq \cGCTO$, i.e., there exists a total 3-order realizable by points which is not realizable by good covers. \end{thm}

-Our proof will first establish that the 3-order of some point set is not realizable by some special subfamily of good covers, and then gradually increase the complexity of this subfamily, while also making our point set larger, until we establish the theorem.
+Our proof will first establish that the 3-order of some point set is not realizable by some special subfamily of (pairwise intersecting) good covers, and then gradually increase the complexity of this subfamily, while also making our point set larger, until we establish the theorem.
+One important subfamily we will introduce is the family of topological trees for which we prove that the total 3-orders realizable by topological trees that pairwise intersect exactly once are the same as the ones realizable by pairwise intersecting good covers.
+One key difference between $\pTO$ and $\GCTO$ that we can exploit is that in the former case we can easily add another copy of an element, while in the latter case we cannot; see also \cite{C-3TO}, Theorem~6 and Problem~14.

 The rest of the paper is organized as follows.
-In Section \ref{sec:gc} we define an orientation $\o~$ on good covers, and show that in a \GCTO realization we can assume that the sets are pairwise once intersecting topological trees, which also helps proving that $\o~$ satisfies the interiority condition, thus a 3-order.
+In Section \ref{sec:gc} we define an orientation $\o$ on good covers, and show that in a \GCTO realization we can assume that the sets are pairwise once intersecting topological trees, which also helps to prove that $\o$ satisfies the interiority condition, thus a 3-order.
 In Section \ref{sec:subfamilies} we define the subfamilies of \cTO that are of interest to us and depict their relations to each other in Figure \ref{fig:3TOposet}.
 In Section \ref{sec:T} we determine which \pTO's are realizable by T-shapes.
 In Section \ref{sec:tangencies} we establish an auxiliary lemma on the tangency graph of topological trees.
 In Section \ref{sec:main} we present the proof of Theorem \ref{thm:main}.
 Finally, in Section \ref{sec:discussion} we pose some open problems.